SQL IN Operator

 SQL Server IN Operator with Multiple Where Conditions

-We can also use multiple operators in a single WHERE Clause.
-In this example, we are going to use IN Operator (Arithmetic) and OR (Logical) within a single statement.
-The following query returns Employees whose Occupation is either Management or Professional Or whose Yearly Income should equal to 50000
+We can also use multiple SQL IN operators in a single WHERE Clause.
+In this example, we will use IN Operator and OR (Logical) within a single statement to simultaneously apply a filter against string and number columns.

 FROM [Employee]

-SQL IN Operator with Multiple Conditions 6
+SQL Server IN Operator with Multiple Where Conditions on string and numbers

 FROM [Employee]

-ORDER BY YearlyIncome DESC
+ORDER BY Sales

-SQL Subquery IN Operator
+SQL IN Operator with a Subquery

-It allows you to use it inside a Subqueries of Where Clause.
+For instance, retrieve the customers with sales in the current financial year.
 Before starting this example, let me show you another table we use here.

-For example, the following query will return all the Employees whose Occupation is present in the Employees 2015 table.
+The following query will return all the Employees whose Occupation is present in the Employees 2015 table.

 SELECT [EmpID]